"Drug Side Effects: Types

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use COUMADIN for a condition for which it was not prescribed.
 Do not give COUMADIN to other people, even if they have the same symptoms that you have.
 It may harm them.

 This Medication Guide summarizes the most important information about COUMADIN.
 If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information about COUMADIN that is written for healthcare professionals.
+You can ask your healthcare provider or pharmacist for information about COUMADIN that is written for health professionals.

 If you would like more information, go to www.coumadin.com or call 1-800-321-1335.